I use this ShowDesktop feature all the time in Windows 7. Thankfully, it’s still there in Windows 10.

 A related feature, Peek at desktop

 Another good thing to know about is the Peek at Desktop feature.
 In Windows 7, when you move the mouse over the Show Desktop button, it lets you peek at the desktop without actually switching to it.
 A peek means you see the desktop momentarily beneath all application windows that are running.
 In Windows 10, this feature is switched off by default because this does not make sense in a “touch” interface where there is nothing like a mouse hover action.
-To get this feature, you need to switch it ON on the menu that comes up on the Show Desktop button as shown in the picture above for Windows 10.
+To get this feature, you need to switch it ON on the menu that comes up on the Show Desktop button.